-Beginning graduate students are advised by the Graduate Advisor.
+Beginning graduate students are advised by the Director of Graduate Studies (see contacts).
 Usually in the second year students acquire a major professor who does all subsequent advising.
 The responsibility rests with the student to contact a prospective major professor.
 The advisor approves course selections, monitors progress, and generally oversees the student's program of study.
 Satisfactory progress is usually measured by a grade of at least B in all courses.

 The following describes a core program commonly taken Ph.D. students in mathematics during the first year: